Are You Preparing Your Consumers for Mortality Drag?

 The graph below shows how the excess return of bond yields required to match an annuity purchase varies with age for someone retiring today at 65:

 This simplified graph:

-Unfortunately, neither of these approaches is guaranteed to work.
+Unfortunately, neither of the two options above are guaranteed to work.
 And both invite disappointment in one form or another.

-Annuities get around this issue by taking advantage of mortality cross subsidy (or mortality credits).
+Option 3 Your customer may wish to consider switching to a form of Annuity Product to get around these issues by taking advantage of mortality cross-subsidy (or mortality credits).
 This is where retirees living longer than average are subsidised by those who have died earlier.

-For a retiree in drawdown, this luxury is not available.
+For a retiree who has chosen to receive their income through drawdown, this luxury is not available.
 They increasingly carry the risk of outliving their pension pot and running out of money.
 Because of this, the optimal sustainable income required to avoid disappointment remains elusive.
 And the drawdown journey needs careful planning and life-long monitoring.

 To easily communicate the impact of mortality drag -or any investment risk for that matter - you can provide simple online tools to help educate your customers.
 That way they can easily understand the different scenarios that might play out - especially in the latter stages of accumulation and early stages of decumulation - with reactive changes they may need to implement in order to keep their retirement plans on track.
 The importance of giving due consideration to the impact of mortality drag when setting a drawdown strategy cannot be overstated.